 Where there is an actual or potential conflict of interest caused by the dual role of LIS employees acting as director and administrator to a client this must be disclosed to every Board that is directly involved in the potential conflict and evidenced in the minutes of the meeting.
 The Country Lead Compliance Officer must also be informed and the Conflicts of Interests Register updated.

 7. Escalation and management of conflicts of interest

-Identification, management and resolution of conflicts and potential conflicts remains the responsibility of all staff.
+It is important to emphasize that the identification, management and resolution of conflicts and potential conflicts remains the responsibility of all staff.